Unsure of how to approach the school

 some of what makes Shine unique:

-Much of what we do is at no or very low cost to the school/district/community group.
+Much of what we do is at no or very low cost to the school/district/organization.
 Our funders and donors give to us to make this possible.

 We aren’t a “one and done” presentation/assembly.
 We stay as a partner.
 We help our Mindmatters Teams evolve year after year.
 We help support you when new issues arise.